Microflash/rehype-starry-night/README.md

 ![Codeblock with title](./samples/sample-5.png)

-### Example: show prompts
+### Example: Codeblock with prompts

-Sometimes you may want to show a prompt while displaying a command-line instruction.
-Prompts on multiple lines can be specified as follows.
+Sometimes you may want to show a prompt character while displaying a command-line instruction. `rehype-starry-night` supports this out of box.

 	```sh prompt{1,3}
 	curl localhost:8080/actuator/health